Marcellina (Gnostic): Historical context

-Women played prominent roles in many early Christians sects as prophets, teachers, healers, missionaries, and presbyters.
+Women played prominent roles in many early Christian sects as prophets, teachers, healers, missionaries, and presbyters.
 Mary Magdalene and Mary of Bethany were female followers of Jesus who are mentioned in the gospels and were believed to know the "mysteries" of the kingdom of God.
 Women like Mary and Martha were the explicit role models for Marcellina and her fellow female preachers.
 A creed that may have been recited at Christian initiation ceremonies is quoted by the apostle Paul in Galatians 3:28: "There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus."
 In the late first century, Marcion of Sinope (c.
 85 – c.
 160) appointed women as presbyters on an equal basis as men.

 In the second century, the Valentinians, a Gnostic sect, regarded women as equal to men.
 The Montanists regarded two prophetesses, Maximilla and Prisca, as the founders of their movement.
-Female religious leaders like Marcellina were not favored by orthodox theologians, who accused them of madness, unchastity, and demonic possession.
+Female religious leaders like Marcellina were not favored by proto-orthodox theologians, who accused them of madness, unchastity, and demonic possession.
 The Church Father Tertullian (c.
 155 – c.
 240) complained: "These heretical women—how audacious they are!
 They have no modesty; they are bold enough to teach, to engage in argument, to enact exorcisms, to undertake cures, and, it may be, even to baptize!"
 He denounced one female religious leader in North Africa as "that viper".